Chiquito11/AAPL_RandomForest/README.md

 Overfitting Prevention: Optimized using GridSearchCV with parameters max_depth=10 and min_samples_leaf=10 to ensure the model generalizes well to new data.

 Backtesting: The strategy focuses on capital preservation, often moving to "cash" (flat line) during high-drawdown periods for the benchmark.

+Legal Warning: This project is only for educational purposes not for financial advice